Frequently Asked Questions About Our Practice

 - Intramuscular anti-inflammatories

 - Intramuscular steroids

 11. What type of vaccines do you offer?

 - HPV vaccine (Gardasil-9)

 - Tetanus and diphtheria

 - Hepatitis B

-If you have a special need, just send me an email or call, and we can usually find some sort of accomodation.
+If you have a special need, just send us an email or text or call, and we can usually find some sort of accomodation.

 We aim to provide a VIP/concierge medicine-like experience without the VIP/concierge medicine price tag.
 Please remember we aim to work together with you to achieve your best physical, spiritual, mental, and emotional health, and God bless.